 Finally, save all your changes and check the final rendering on the front-end side.

-Be careful, I advise you to create sections no larger than the size of the screen.
+Important: I advise you to create sections no larger than the screen size.
 Ideally, your popup should not be long because part of it will be cut off and inaccessible.

 Did you know that you can test Divi for free?
 Go to this page and click on "TRY IT FOR FREE

 5 - Access the demo of "Popups for Divi" live!

 Can you imagine how much you can create with this extension?
 There is no longer any limit.

 You can use the classic Divi modules without forgetting that it can be ideal to promote your shop's products by simply inserting a "shop module" within your section.

 Come here to see live the demo of all popups.

 Discover others Divi compatible plugins... and who really want you to feel good 😉